oguzerdo/AB-Test-Case/README.md

 The A/B test run for 1 month and bombabomba.com now expects you to analyze and present the results of this A/B test.

+**IMPORTANT NOTE: Company names are all fictitious, this study case is just a scenario.**

 **You should answer the following questions in your presentation:**